 Adding words to your personal dictionary

-When checking your text, Grammarly may come across words specific to your writing style and that may not be widely used.
+When checking your text, Grammarly may come across words specific to your writing style, which may not be widely used.
 If Grammarly doesn’t recognize these words, you can add them to your personal dictionary.
 Next time you use it in your text, Grammarly won’t flag it as a mistake.

-To add any word in your personal dictionary, go to https://account.grammarly.com/customize, type the word into the corresponding field, and click the + button.
+To add any word to your personal dictionary, go to https://account.grammarly.com/customize, type the word into the corresponding field, and click the + button.

 To learn more about the personal dictionary feature, check out this blog post.

 Grammarly’s tone detector helps you understand how your writing may sound to its intended audience.

 To check the tone of your message, make sure your writing contains at least 150 characters.
 You will then see an emoji directly on the floating Grammarly widget.

 Click the button to find out more about the tone of your message: